qinnzou/mural-image-inpainting/README.md

 We collected a mural dataset DhMural1714 to train and test the MuralNet.
 You can download them and put them into "./dataset/".

 ### Pretrained Models
-Our model is pretrained on DhMural1714, the pretrained model can be obtained at `./checkpoints/InpaintingModel_gen.pth` and `./checkpoints/InpaintingModel_dis.pth`
+Our model is trained on DhMural1714, the trained model can be obtained at `./checkpoints/InpaintingModel_gen.pth` and `./checkpoints/InpaintingModel_dis.pth`

 ## Download: